go-i2p/go-rst/README.md

 # go-rst

+**WARNING: This repository contains significant amounts of LLM-generated code.**
+**Use of LLMS has not been limited to review and documentation writing.**
+**LLMs have written code here.**
+**They were not allowed to proceed in unstructured ways, and we do understand the codebase.**

 A Go library for parsing and rendering reStructuredText (RST) documents with translation support.
 Supports only a subset of restructuredText for now, but relatively easy to expand compared to other attempts.
 It is mostly unrelated to previous attempts to parse restructuredText in Go.